 1.C.11 The Pore-forming RTX Toxin (RTX-toxin) Family

 The RTX-toxin family is a large family of multidomain Gram-negative bacterial pore-forming exotoxins.
 They are secreted from the bacteria, and after processing, they insert into the membranes of animal cells.
 They exert both cell type- and species-specific effects (e.g., the leukotoxin of M. haemolytica interacts only with alveolar macrophages, neutrophils, and lymphocytes of ruminants and is believed to promote bacterial proliferation by killing or incapacitating these cells) (Davies et al., 2001).
-These toxins recognize protein receptors such as the β2-integrins, form pores at high concentrations, and cause cell rupture by mechanisms not well understood.
+These toxins recognize protein receptors such as the β2-integrins, form pores at high concentrations, and cause cell rupture.
 Three transmembrane domains are believed to be involved in pore formation which in the E. coli HlyA protein are at residues 299-319, 361-381 and 383-403.
 However, at low, sublytic concentrations, leukotoxin causes activation of neutrophils, production of inflammatory cytokines, degranulation, generation of oxygen-derived free radicals, and morphologic changes consistent with apoptosis (Davies et al., 2002).
+Pore-forming mechanisms of various pore-forming toxins (PFTs) based on cryoEM structures have been reviewed (Mondal et al. 2022).

 Members of the RTX superfamily (RTX (1.C.11); CCT (1.C.57), and S-PFT (1.C.75)) contain repeat sequences that are also found in autotransporters (e.g., 1.B.12.10.1 and 1.B.40.1.2) as well as TolA (2.C.1.2.1).
 These domains probably mediate protein-protein interactions.